Voting Frequently Asked Questions (FAQs)

 1. How can I check my voter registration?

 It’s easy!
-Just go to VOTE411.org, click the Verify Voter Registration link, pick your state, and follow the directions.
+Just go to VOTE411.org, click the Check Your Registration link, pick your state and follow the directions.
 In NC, this takes you to the State Board of Elections Voter Search tool.
-Enter your information and then click on your name to see all sorts of relevant voter information (your voting jurisdictions/districts, where to vote on Election Day, a link to NC’s One Stop Early Voting Site Search, your voting history and more).
+Enter your information and then click on your name to see your voting jurisdictions/districts, where to vote on Election Day, a link to NC’s Early Voting Site Search, your voting history and more.

-2. What are the deadlines for registering to vote in an election?
+2. What is the deadline to register to vote in an election?

 You must be registered to vote 25 days before an election.
-If you miss this deadline, you can register and vote on the same day during One Stop Early Voting.
+For the 2024 General Election this date is October 11, 2024.
+If you miss this deadline, you can register and vote on the same day during Early Voting, which starts on October 17 and ends at 3 pm on November 2 this Fall.

 3. Who is eligible to register and vote in NC?